 Research and exclusive intel on current market conditions for the retail and the carrier industry.

 - Chapter two – The motive

 Drivers and blockers for different carrier management models, including common challenges retailers come up against.

 Review of ownership over carrier programmes and where that sits within a retail business, plus a direct comparison of some benefits and challenges of different carrier management routes.

-Actionable tips for getting the most out of a CMS, with tipsnical API documentation, so IT teams can get a head start on the most effective ways to set up and get the most from the system.
-Each play is directly linked to tech
+Actionable tips for getting the most out of a CMS (Carrier Management System), with technical API documentation, so IT teams can get a head start on the most effective ways to set up and get the most from the system.

 - Chapter five – The summary

-A wrap up of the playbook, with top takeaways and examples of retailers making big moves.
+A wrap up of the playbook, with top takeaways and examples of retailers making it work.

 Chapter 1 - The market